fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. function:: askString(title, question, [def_string])

-   Allows you to as the user a question for which a string is the answer.
+   Allows you to ask the user a question for which a string is the answer.

    The first argument is the dialog's title, the second is the question to be asked, the third is optional and specified a default answer.